 How Smart Buildings are Modernising the Security Industry

-The evolution of smart buildings could be encouraging various changes in the security industry so that it can modernise and therefore keep up with progressions.
-Below, we dive into details of what the security industry is doing to progress.
+The evolution of smart buildings could encourage various changes in the security industry.
+This is so that it can modernise and therefore keep up with progress.
+Below, we dive into the details of what the security industry is doing to progress.

 What is a smart building?